-If you’ve decided that 2018 is the year that you’re going to make your business official – hooray!
+If you’ve decided that this is the year that you’re going to make your business official – hooray!

 After creating an LLC, the first step towards separating your personal and business finances is creating a Small Business Checking Account.

-Keeping your accounts separate is not only required in order to claim Limited Liability in the event of an issue, but it also makes it easier to track your income & expenses, keep good bookkeeping records, and see your business’s overall performance & growth.
+Keeping your accounts separate is not only required in order to maintain your “corporate veil” and be able to take advantage of your Limited Liability status in the event of an issue, but it also makes it easier to track your income & expenses, keep good bookkeeping records, and see your business’s overall performance & growth.

 Here is a chart of all the account options that a few major banks offer.
 You can also do your own research and fill out your results in the comparison chart below:

 - Most banks typically offer more than one business checking account option for different needs and companies of various sizes and types.
 The basic/simple option is usually a good fit for photographers.